-So the policy of the diocese will continue to be that articulated in diocesan Canon 12.
+The policy of the diocese is articulated in diocesan Canon 12.
 Clergy of the diocese may not officiate at any portion of a marriage or blessing of the union of a same-sex couple, whether that marriage or blessing takes place in the diocese or outside of it, nor may any such rite be performed in any church building or other property owned by the diocese.
 The same restriction holds for clergy holding a license to officiate in the diocese.

-We can also note what the standing policy does not address.
 Access to these rites for a couple is available in our neighboring Episcopal Diocese of Fort Worth at contact@episcopaldiocesefortworth.org.
 It is also true that a priest of the Diocese of Dallas, duly invited, can celebrate the Eucharist in another diocese.